 Our overall mission is to promote and support a society where every resource and every life, both human and canine, is valued and preserved.

 The comprehensive purpose of the CBF is to help build and maintain the bond between individuals and families with their pet dogs.
-This mutually beneficial relationship is kept intact and flourishes when pet dogs can remain engaged in a home environment and avoid being placed in a canine shelter or abandoned.
+This mutually beneficial relationship is kept intact and flourishes when pet dogs can remain engaged in a home environment and avoid being placed in an animal shelter or abandoned.

 The CBF supports two complimentary charitable programs to meet this goal: Jazzy’s Place and Canine Residences in Supporting People (CRiSP).